iain8/rust-hugo-content-maker/README.md

 # rust-hugo-content-maker

-simple thing for generating hugo content from images
+A simple thing for generating content for the [Hugo](http://gohugo.io/) static site generator from image files.

 # Usage